ubuntu-robotics/ros-snaps-examples/non_lts_galactic/README.md

 # Non LTS ROS snap
 snapcraft offers support for LTS versions of ROS via [extensions](https://snapcraft.io/docs/supported-extensions), They factorize some YAML code that are common to ROS snaps.
 While convenient, they are not necessary.

-With some extra work you can still build a ROS snap without an extensions.
-Here we give an example by building a ROS 2 Galactic snap.
+This example demonstrates how to build a ROS 2 snap based on Galactic, a non-LTS distribution, thus without using an extension.

 We are going to snap a simple ROS 2 `talker` `listener` from the ROS 2 demos.
 ## How to generate the snap